City Budget 2022

 What is the focus of this budget?

-pegmak asked over 2 years ago
+pegmak asked about 3 years ago

 Hello and thank you for the question.
 Our apologies for the delay in getting back to you.
 The focus of the City’s 2021 budget is the delivery of core services, the City’s 7 Bold Steps, Council Strategic Priorities, public engagement feedback, and the continuing impacts from COVID 19 pandemic.
 Details about the proposed capital plan can be found in the October 4th Council workshop report “Proposed 2022 Capital Budget and Funding Strategy” which is posted on the documents section of the City’s Budget 2022 Be Heard Page.
 In addition, there will be an open Council workshop on November 1st starting at noon to present the Proposed 2022 Operating and Utility Budgets and we encourage members of the public to attend.
 A copy of the report from that workshop will also be posted on the Budget 2022 page following the session.